 About The Competition

 The Junior Innovative Design Competition is a chance for high school students (grade 9-12) to demonstrate their maker abilities.
 This competition will challenge students to develop an innovative solution in any discipline.
 Each team or individual will design, build and operate their prototype.
 The goal is to challenge both the team’s design skills and their ability to present the design to our panel of judges.
-Entrants will be given a booth on Saturday, October 28, 2017, from 11:30am-2:30 pm, to display their prototype while the public, conference attendees and judges view the prototypes and discuss the designs.
+Entrants will be given a booth on Saturday, October 28, 2017, from 11:30am-1:00 pm, to display their prototype while the public, conference attendees and judges view the prototypes and discuss the designs.
+First and second place winner are eligible for prizes

 The eligibility of the Junior Innovative Design Competition is restricted to students enrolled in a Canadian High School (grade 9-12) or equivalent as of October 1, 2017.
 Entrants may be either be as an individual or as a team of four.